data2health/leaf-edw/engagement.md

 - Completing multiple demos to gather interest
 - The pilots themselves will require a high level of engagement from CTSA hubs; we plan on having at least one pilot occur outside of the CD2H community.
-- Sumbit a AMIA workshop proposal
+- Submit a AMIA workshop proposal